PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 - KEEP SCENARIOS SHORT AND SIMPLE, FOCUS ON THE CONCEPT
 - Complex scenarios not related to what the studetns cares abotu tend to kill their attention span.

 # DETAIL_GUIDELINE_25
 **SOME THINGS NEED REALLY NEED PICTURES (ALSO...
 PLZ ADD MORE QUALITY PICURES / DIAGRAMS)** Some things should not be explained using words.
-Like how to tie a special knot (heck, that would be one messful of adverbs ?
-(I can't remember what the class of words thats stand for positions and relative relations ship (eg. "below", "above", "beside", "beneath")<- this should be kept in the text oncew I remember the classification word)).
+Like how to tie a special knot (heck, that would be one messful of words.

-For things like this (that require lots of adverbs ?(can't remeber the grammar classification word)) we should use pictures, just skip the words.
-Obviously you will have to talk about it, but always use a picture with an rray when explaning them.
+For things like this (that would require some very messy wording) we should use pictures, just skip the words.
+Obviously you will have to do some explaining, but always use a picture when explaning them.

 Using only words for these types of things... is a horror of mind bending guesswork as to what the teacher means, unless the teacher labeled things and showed you the picture as he explained it, in this case then it makes sense to use lots of words.

 See also:
 - guideline 013

+# DETAIL_GUIDELINE_26
+**THE WHY BEHIND THE FINAL DESIGN**
+Some courses giude you through making a perfected well made project.
+THe problem is studetns don't know why the final design was made the way it was.
+They won't understand elegance of the problems it solves.
+So I always start by making the most naive simple implementation, help the student understand its limits, then guide them through making a version 2 in the next section.

+Designing a course like this completely avoid's the problem of a student not knowing why they are writing code in a specific design (they'll feel like your wasting their time, even if you explain to them "this will REALLY save you effort later").

 TODO (condensing)
 - probably needs to be used as an example for the "use pictures" 013 guideline